open-telemetry/opentelemetry-specification/oteps/0250-Composite_Samplers.md

 - list of pairs (`Predicate`, `ComposableSampler`)

 For calculating the `SamplingIntent`, if the `Span` kind matches the specified kind, the sampler goes through the list in the provided order and calls `SpanMatches` on `Predicate`s passing the same arguments as received.
 If a call returns `true`, the result is as returned by `GetSamplingIntent` called on the corresponding `ComposableSampler`.
 If the `SpanKind` does not match, or none of the calls to `SpanMatches` yield `true`, the result is obtained by calling `GetSamplingIntent` on `ConsistentAlwaysOffSampler`.

+### ConsistentParentBased

+The functionality of `ConsistentParentBased` sampler corresponds to the standard `ParentBased` sampler.
+It takes one ComposableSampler delegate as the argument.
+The delegate is used to make sampling decisions for ROOT spans.

+The behavior of `ConsistentParentBased` caters to the case where a non-probabilistic sampler was used to sample the parent span.

+Upon invocation of its `GetSamplingIntent` function, the sampler checks if there's a valid parent span context.
+If there isn't, the sampler MUST return the result of calling `GetSamplingIntent` on the delegate.

+Otherwise, the sampler attempts to extract the threshold value from the parent trace state.
+The sampler MUST return a `SamplingIntent` as follows.

+If the parent trace state has a valid threshold T:

+- The resulting THRESHOLD value is T.
+- The `IsAdjustedCountReliable` returns `true`.

+If the parent trace state has no valid threshold, the sampler examines the `sampled` flag from the traceparent.

+If the flag is set:

+- The resulting THRESHOLD value is `00000000000000` (or equivalent).
+- The `IsAdjustedCountReliable` returns `false`.

+If the flag is not set:

+- The resulting THRESHOLD value is `null` (or equivalent).
+- The `IsAdjustedCountReliable` returns `false`.

+In all cases with valid parent context:

+- The `GetAttributes` function returns empty set.
+- The `UpdateTraceState` function returns its argument, without any modifications.

 ### ConsistentAnyOf